-The Arrowhead Region
+The Northeast Region

-Home > Travel Planner > Arrowhead Region
+Home > Travel Planner > Northeast Region

 Gateway to the Boundary Waters Canoe Area Wilderness, which hugs roughly 100 miles of the Canadian border, this is one of the most peaceful regions of Minnesota.
 Visitors can pick up a paddle and head out onto silent waters, or in the winter don skis and explore miles of world-class cross-country ski trails.
-Listen for the howls of wolves from the safety of your MN Bed and Breakfast, and while in the wilderness keep an eye out for moose and bear.
-Head east and end up on the craggy northern shores of Lake Superior; one of the most beautiful areas in the state, it can be accessed via the North Shore Drive, which runs from Duluth to Canada, or by foot through more than 200 miles of the Superior Hiking Trails.
+Listen for the howls of wolves from the safety of your Minnesota Bed and Breakfast, and while in the wilderness keep an eye out for moose and bear.
+Head east and end up on the craggy northern shores of Lake Superior; one of the most beautiful areas in the state, which can be accessed via North Shore Drive that runs from Duluth to Canada, or by foot through more than 200 miles of the Superior Hiking Trails.
 Farther southwest in Gilbert, folks can explore the woods in their ATVs and trucks in the only off-highway vehicle park in the state of Minnesota.

-The Arrowhead is also rich in history.
+The Northeast Region is also rich in history.
 Find a unique Minnesota Bed and Breakfast in the town of Two Harbors, where several museums explore the relationship between the town and Lake Superior.
 Grand Rapids is home to the famous actress/singer Judy Garland and the Forest History Center is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th century logging camp.
 Visit the largest open-pit iron mine in the world in Hibbing, MN.
 There is something for everyone in the Arrowhead of Northeast Minnesota.